UwUOcha/minefetch/README.md

 # Minefetch
-Minecraft plugin like fastfetch / neofetch
-Shows information about the server
+A Minecraft plugin like FastFetch/NeoFetch shows information about the server.

 ![preview](demo.png)